 Smile List

-This mark making list has been slowly put together from this Thread and a few other places, please carry on adding to it ..
+This mark making list has been put together from all the replies and other shared experiences across the forums.

 Pencils